Need to contact the police, doctor, or gas company urgently? Bookmark our list of emergency numbers and services in Saudi Arabia.

 In Saudi Arabia, the emergency numbers for the police are 999 or 911.
 Reporting a crime is now also possible on a smartphone application.
-The Kulluna Amn app enables citizens and expatriates to help maintain security and reports filed online reach 39 centers across the Kingdom.
+The Kollona Amn app enables citizens and expatriates to help maintain security and reports filed online reach 39 centers across the Kingdom.

 More information is available on the Ministry of Interior website.

 You can reach the public ambulance service in Saudi Arabia by dialing 997.

 Expats living in Saudi Arabia need to be aware that ambulance services may not be up to the standard they are familiar within their home countries.
 Given that ambulance response times vary across the country, it may sometimes be quicker to drive or take a taxi to the nearest hospital – particularly in outlying areas.
 By law, ambulances cannot refuse to transport anyone to a hospital and, as a result, medical emergency numbers in Saudi Arabia are sometimes misused for non-emergencies.

 Expats may sometimes be referred to private hospitals upon calling the healthcare emergency numbers in Saudi Arabia.
 However, others may live on a compound that has an agreement with a particular hospital for medical emergencies.
 Saudi citizens benefit from free treatment at public hospitals in the country, however, expats are required to have healthcare insurance in Saudi Arabia.
 Consequently, expats select a local hospital on arrival in Saudi Arabia, each of which operates its own ambulance service.
 Some expats say it is quicker to call the hospital they are registered at directly rather than wait for a public ambulance to arrive.

 Similarly, expats should register with a local dental clinic and enquire about its emergency services.